 If you've been working for several years in a technical field and are looking to advance your career, you're likely weighing the differences between a Master of Engineering Management (MEM) and an MBA (Master of Business Administration) degree.
 Both of these high-level degrees are considered excellent options for employees hoping to climb the corporate ladder and secure an executive management position.
 However, before making a choice, there are several factors to consider including your educational background, current career, personality type, job preferences, and future aspirations.1

 While technical students may feel compelled to pursue an engineering management degree, given their backgrounds, this is not necessarily the best choice.
 As one of the most well-recognized and respected degrees in the world of business, an MBA offers several advantages to technical students.
-Here, we investigate the short-term and long-term benefits of MEM and MBA degrees.

 The Key Differences Between MEMs and MBAs